Back-to-school productivity apps and tools for the entire family

 Regardless of which apps your kids want to use, it is important to walk through them together.
 They may be more tech savvy than you in some ways (hello, Tik Tok), but you have the maturity, experience and developed decision making necessary for responsible social media use.
 The apps’ terms, conditions and privacy settings must be a vital part of your exploration.
 Explain what it all means and help kids understand the tradeoff between giving up access to information and access to an app.
 Once your kids are familiar with the privacy terms and conditions of each app, you can set privacy parameters together.

 We as adults know that social media is not reality.
 It’s crafted, posed and often portrays ways of living and interacting that aren’t reflective of real life.
 However, many kids aspire to living the “social dream” of an influencer.
 According to research cited in a welivesecurity (by ESET) article, a recent survey of 2,000 parents of 11 – 16 year olds in the UK uncovered that kids’ dream jobs include social media influencer (17%) and YouTuber (14%).
 Following influencers and celebrities on social media is exciting, but it is important that kids know their content is carefully curated and not necessarily an accurate portrayal of real life.
 Followers are not necessarily friends, and comments can be unforgiving.
-If you remain consistently curious about your kids’ “social” lives, you will find opportunities to help them develop a healthy curiosity about what they are seeing and consuming.
+If you remain consistently curious about your kids’ “social” lives, you will find opportunities to help them develop a healthy curiosity about what they are consuming.

 Modeling good habits, sharing how you set limits and showing how you craft your “social” persona offer kids real-world examples of being both intentional and vigilant on social media.
 Do you only post certain details in order to protect your privacy?
 Do you ask for people’s consent before posting pictures of them?
 Are you intimate with how each platform works, their privacy policies and any pitfalls that could possibly arise?
 Having a good example to follow can help kids understand what they should be considering when crafting their own social media personas.